-JOHN RUSSELL& CO., TANNERS AND HALLOA! -NEW WAGON MANUFACTORY CURRIERS, Pennville, Clearfield Co., Pa., H. The undersigned would respectfully an-Keep constantly on hand an excellent assertment of leather, which they offer for sale at the lowest that he has opened out a new Wagon-Making Escash prices.
-Hides taken in exchange. tablishment in "New Salem City."
-Brady town-ship, where he will at all times be prepared to manufacture, on the shortest notice, all kinds of Wagons, Carts, Wheelbarrows &c.
-The best ma-terial that can be procured will be used, and his work will be made in the most substantial and durable manner, such as will bear the test of strict examination.
-By a close observance of his business engagements, and by disposing of his work on the most reasonable terms, which he will do for either cash or approved country produce, he hopes to merit and receive a liberal share of pub-BENJ.
+HALLOA:-NEW WAGON MANUFACTORY The undersigned would respectfully and nounce to his friends and the public generally that he has opened out a new Wagon-Making Establishment in "New Salem City."
+Brady township, where he will at all times be prepared to manufacture, on the shortest notice, all kinds of Wagons, Carts, Wheelbarrows &c.
+The best material that can be procured will be used, and his work will be made in the most substantial and duwork will be made in the most substantial and durable manner, such as will bear the test of strict examination.
+By a close observance of his business engagements, and by disposing of his work on the most reasonable terms, which he will do for either cash or approved country preduce, he hopes to merit and receive a liberal share of pub-BENJ.
 RISHEL.
 New Salem City, Jan.
 16, 1856.

-A VALUABLE PROPERTY FOR SALE.
-A. i desire to sell my property in Tyrone City, Blair Co.
+VALUABLE PROPERTY FOR SALE.

+Blair Co.
+Pa., commonly known as the Tyrone City.
+Blair Co.
 Pa., commonly known as the Tyrone City Hotel.
 Comprising as follows: One large three story brick house, Sixty feet, two fronts, and finished off in complete style.
 A large and extensive stable, an excellent wash house and other necessary out-buildings.
-There is also, on the same Lots, one frame house, with out-buildings attached, now renting for one hundred and thirty dollars per annum.
-The whole stands upon three valuable Lots as in the plot of said town, and affords several very eligible loca-tions for store, offices, &c., &c.
+There is also, on the same Lots, one frame house, with out-buildings attached, now renting for one hunout-buildings attached, now renting for one fitting deed and thirty dollars per annum.
+The whole stands upon three valuable Lots as in the plot of said town, and affords several very eligible locations for store, offices, &c., &c.
 The whole will be sold on reasonable terms.
-And to any person, desiring an investment, or speculation, now is the chance.
+And to any person, desiring an investment, or speculation, now is the private reasonable and a sail this value. chance.
 Private reasons cause me to sell this valuable property, which is every day increasing in value.
 Inquire of Caleb Guyer, or the subscriber.
 J. D. STEWART.

 Tyrone City, Sept.
-19, 1855.-tf.
-AT ROBINS' LITERARY DEPOT.
-Shaw's Row, Clearfield, Pa., CAN ALWAYS BE PROCURED
+19, 1855 .- tf.
+AT ROBINS' LITERARY DEPOT, CAN ALWAYS BE PROCURED

-BOOKS OF ALL KINDS AND STYLES, Stationary, FANCY ARTICLES AND CONFECTIONARIES, Tobacco and Cigars, DRUGS, MEDICINES, DYE-STUFFS, PAINTS,

-Chemicals, &c., &c., &c.
-Among his stock will be found Histories, Biographies, Sketches, School Books, Poetical, Scientic, Mechanical, Medical and Law works; the latest Mechanical, Medical and Law works; the latest publications always on hand or procured to order; all the Magazines furnished monthly, at publish-ers prices; fancy and common letter paper; plain and ruled cap paper; perforated paper; note pa-per; fancy and common envelopes; blank Deeds; a great variety of Steel Pens; common and fancy pen-holders, pencils, &c. &c. &c., which he will soll at the most reasonable prices.

-His stock of Drugs, Medicines, Dye-stuffs, Paints. &c., is large and well selected; among which are Calomel, Biue Mass, Quinine, Morphia, Red Pre-Calomel, Blue Mass, Quinine, Morphia, Red Precipitate; Rhubarb, root and pulverized; Rochelle and Epsom Salts; Cream of Tartar, Sulphur, Senna, Pink Root, Sup.
-Carbonate Soda, Tartarie Acid, Sulphate of Zine; Liquorice, Columbo and Gentian root; Logwood, Oil Vitriol, Blue Vitriol, Coperas, Alum, Red Lead, Prussian Blue, Chrome Green and Yellow, Vermillion, Terra de Sienna, and in fact a general assortment. and in fact a general assortment.
+BOOKS OF ALL KINDS AND STYLES, Stationary FANCY ARTICLES AND CONFECTIONARIES, Tobacco and Cigars, DRUGS, MEDICINES, DYE-STUFFS, PAINTS, Chemicals, &c., &c., &c.
+Among his stock will be found Histories, Biographies, Sketches, School Books, Poetical, Scientic, Mechanical, Medical and Law works; the latest publications always on hand or procured to order; all the Magazines furnished monthly, at publishers prices; fancy and common letter paper; plain and ruled cap paper; perforated paper; note pa-per; fancy and common envelopes; blank Deeds; a great variety of Steel Pens; common and fancy pen-holders, peneils, &c. &c., &c., which he will sell at the most reasonable prices.
+His stock of Drugs, Medicines, Dye-stuffs, Paints, &c., is large and well selected; among which are Calomel, Blue Mass, Quinine, Morphia, Red Precipitate; Rhubarb, root and pulverized; Rochelle and Epsom Salts; Cream of Tartar, Sulphur, Senna, Pink Root, Sup.
+Carbonate Soda, Tartaric Acid, Sulphate of Zine; Liquorice, Columbo and Gentian root; Logwood, Oil Vitriol, Blue Vitrigl, Coperas, Alum, Red Lead, Prussian Blue, Chrome Green and Yellow, Vermillion, Terra de Sienna, and in fact a general assortment. and in fact a general assortment.